ScottLogic/blog/_posts/2026-07-15-three-approaches-to-tool-safety-with-coding-agents-choose-your-next-step.md

 Unless you’re running models on your own hardware, you’ll be consuming models run by a 3rd party, via their API.
 For proprietary models, this will either be the company that created the model (e.g. Anthropic), or a party licensed by them (e.g. AWS Bedrock).
 In the case of open weight models, it could also be any company that you choose.
 If you access models through a centralised marketplace like OpenRouter, you won’t by default need to select the underlying model hosting providers, or even be aware of which one your calls are being routed to at any given moment.

-From a tool safety perspective, the provider shares the same capability as the model itself to request tool calls to be executed by our agent runtime.
+From a tool safety perspective, the provider shares the same capability as the model itself to request tool calls be executed by our agent runtime.
 They could simply programmatically tack additional tool calls onto real model responses.
 While this scenario has the prerequisite of a security breach at the provider or direct malicious intent, it illustrates that without any protections in place, our local agent runtime would run any tool it’s told to with parameters as given.
 This is effectively a facility for remote arbitrary code execution on our machine \- a remote access trojan (RAT).

 ## **\#1 Pre-execution tool guardrails (e.g. permissions)**